Juniper/terraform-aws-eks-blueprints/examples/eks-cluster-with-cn2/README.md

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
 - Creates EKS Cluster Control plane with one managed node group(desired nodes as 3)
-- Deploys Juniper CN2 as EKS cluste CNI
+- Deploys Juniper CN2 as EKS cluster CNI

 For more details checkout [CN2](https://www.juniper.net/us/en/products/sdn-and-orchestration/contrail/cloud-native-contrail-networking.html) docs